camunda/camunda-docs/versioned_docs/version-8.0/components/integration-framework/connectors/custom-built-connectors/connector-sdk.md

 }
 ```

-This type definition is the connection configuring which version of your connector runtime behavior to use.
+This type definition is the connection configuring which version of your Connector runtime behavior to use.
 In technical terms, this defines the **Type** of jobs created for tasks in your process model that use this template.
 Consult the [job worker](../../../concepts/job-workers.md) guide to learn more.

-Besides the type binding, connector templates also define the input variables of your connector as `zeebe:input` objects.
+Besides the type binding, Connector templates also define the input variables of your Connector as `zeebe:input` objects.
-For example, you can create the input variable `message` of your connector in the element template as follows:
+For example, you can create the input variable `message` of your Connector in the element template as follows:

 ```json
 {